alastairs/codebork.com/_posts/2020-05-15-Listen-to-what-your-tests-are-mocking.md

 }
 ```

-This is contrived code for sure, but the overall shape is common: consider a log statement in the success case or a
+This is contrived code for sure, but the overall shape is common.
+It might be

-different log statement in the error case; or registering a discount for a purchase because it's February and the
+- a log statement in the success case or a different log statement in the error case;
+- registering a discount for a purchase because it's February and the customer
-customer was born in a leap year, or not.
+  was born in a leap year, or not;
+- any other mutually-exclusive pair of states.

 Paint your own domain over this structure, and then ask yourself the question
 "how do we unit test that logic"?
-If you answered "Mock the ILogger and expect LogInformation to be called", then read
+If you answered "Mock the ILogger and expect
-on...<!--break-->
+LogInformation to be called", then read on...<!--break-->

 ### Testing the Recorder

-Using a mocking library, this might look something like the following tests (written with Xunit.net and NSubstitute):
+Using a mocking library, this might look something like the following tests
+(written with Xunit.net and NSubstitute in C#):

 ```csharp
 public class RecorderFacts